Custom Payment Gateways Development and Their Integration Opportunities

 - Understand which requirements apply to your business.
-PCI DSS comes with of required compliance based on the volume of credit card transactions your company processes annually.
+PCI DSS comes with four levels of required compliance based on the volume of credit card transactions your company processes annually.

 If you already process cards via a third-party payment processor/payment gateway, you should also:

 - Map out your data flows.
 Understand how customer data is traveling through your business systems, where it is stored and processed.
 In particular, identify every business area that involves payment processing; record how the data is stored and who has access to it; gauge which internal systems and technologies interact with payment transactions – data centers, cloud storage, network systems, etc.

 - Conduct a security assessment to see how your current setup stacks against PCI DSS requirements.

 Based on this data, you can create the necessary security roadmap for developing a custom gateway.

 PSD2 (Payment Services Directive) is another security directive issued by the EU governments.
 Despite that, it is gradually gaining traction in the US and other regions.
 Becoming a PSD2 compliant is essential if you plan to accept credit card payments from European consumers.

 Primarily, PSD2 is aimed at minimizing card-not-present fraud and introducing strong customer authentication (SCA) for transactions.
 The regulators placed a strong emphasis on supporting multi-factor authentication based on a combination of knowledge, possession, and inherence factors.